spier/spier.github.io/_posts/2015-11-15-every-product-company-needs-corporate-innovation-days.md

 **Communication and collaboration.** We saw increased discussions between Engineering and Sales about projects coming out of iDay.
 New collaborations started within Engineering because people from different teams were now working on the same project for a day.
 The communication between Engineering and Product benefitted from these events as well, because both teams could discuss new ideas independent of any organizational boundaries.

 **Engineering efficiency** got a boost from our iDay activities too.
-Tools were developed to better align the development guidelines across teams, to get more out of our communication tools (hipchat bot anybody?), or to inspect the internal data structures of our Search Engine.
+Tools were developed to better align the development guidelines across teams, to get more out of our communication tools (HipChat bot anybody?), or to inspect the internal data structures of our Search Engine.

 **Culture and Fun.** iDays have helped to bring our teams together in a fun, shared global experience.
 They even had some ripple effects into other departments, which also started to experiment with similar concepts.